BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 Unlike Solaris at Pyrous, this battle truly is intended to be lost, and there is no reward other than a few lines of dialogue for winning.
 There are technically ways to win, but I'll leave that as an exercise to the reader.

+Head back up and talk to Shiv again.
 With all that taken care of, you'll receive Darkrai!
 Return to the Nightclub.

-## Water Treatment Center Anomaly?
+## Water Treatment Center Anomaly

 Talk to Smeargle and accept the quest.
 Head on down to the Water Treatment Center and make your way to the room in the top right corner, the Onyx Water Grid.
 Enter the New World Door!